Sleighs/chat-plus/README.md

 ## Usage

-Access the options menu by clicking the extension icon in the browser toolbar .
+Access the options menu by clicking the extension icon in the browser toolbar.

 **Highlighted Mentions** - Mentions with your username will be highlighted as they come.